reactos/reactos/reactos/drivers/input/i8042prt/README.txt

 - General robustness: reset mouse if things go wrong
 - Handling all registry settings
 - ACPI
-- Make it work more like a WDM driver

 Things not to add: